-I know that is a bold statement, but this brisket is boldly delicious.
-So, if you have never made beef brisket or never made slow cooker beef brisket, prepare for your mind to be blown with this easy method for crazy tender, juicy beef brisket every single time.
+If you have never made beef brisket in a slow cooker, prepare for your mind to be blown with this easy method for crazy tender, juicy beef every single time.

 Slow Cooker Beef Brisket